 The government encourages small businesses.
 See https://www.usa.gov/federal-agencies/small-business-administration, which is the website for the Small Business Administration.
 They provide information and resources for small businesses and maintain field offices in several locations throughout New...Read more »

 Hello, I'm a teacher in the NYC public school system and am suing the Dept. of Education.
 It's a breach of contract case: non-payment of monies connected with a raise I should have received upon being hired.
-I got this raise 4 years out and am trying to recoup the retro monies over that period.
-The...
+I got this raise 4 years out and am trying to recoup the retro monies over that...
 Read more »

 This is a very broad question that can be answered in many ways, but broadly in New York there is legislation (the Taylor Law) that sets up a system of procedures and protections for public sector employers and employees.
 Under this system, employees have to serve a probationary period after they...Read more »